 My plan to plank and push up my wobbly bits has, frankly, failed.
 Plan B is now in effect, I’ve ordered lots of lotions and potions to firm, tighten and unwobble me – in theory.
 I’ve also ordered underwear, make up and accessories.

 We have booked the meal for after the wedding, we are going to a nice little Italian at Granary Wharf, which means we should be able to get some nice photos in the dark arches (not as gloomy as they sound).

 I’ve started a bit of a beauty regime, with face masks and whatnot, I’m hoping to look at least five years younger by next week.
 I was in the process of having a small make up meltdown.
-The lipstick I ordered wasn’t quite the colour I needed.
-As with the shoes, fate and a bloody good friend (Erica from The Incidental Parent) stepped in and saved my face.
+The lipstick I ordered wasn’t quite the colour I needed and I was flapping.
+Luckily fate and a bloody good friend (Erica, The Incidental Parent) stepped in and saved my face.
 A sexy Kat Von D lipstick landed on my doormat.
 It’s like these things are meant to be…

-I’m not entirely sure all the fancy lotions are working as hoped, it’s entirely possible I’ll need to implement Plan C – drink Prosecco until I feel pretty.
+I’m also not entirely sure all the fancy lotions are working as hoped, it is entirely possible I’ll need to implement Plan C – drink prosecco until I feel pretty.

 IT’S SO BLOODY EXCITING.